tsmp-falcon-platform/ci-bundle-utils/docs/presentations/intro.md

 ---

+# 🙌 Thanks, Bob

+> Sometimes the best DevOps is knowing your limits —
+> and building around them.

+---

 # 🎉 Be Like Bob

 - Empower your teams
 - Reduce YAML anxiety
 - Use CasC Export as a safe route to GitOps

-_Configuration as Code doesn’t have to be scary._
+_Configuration as Code doesn’t have to be complicated._

 ---

-# 🙌 Thanks, Bob

-> Sometimes the best DevOps is knowing your limits —
-> and building around them.
+# 🙏 Call for Support 🙏

+- Contributions
+- Real-world Testing (CasC Export)
+- Documentation Cleanup
+  - Examples
+  - Workflows

 ---